BiChong-Jin/SocialMedia-Twitter-Clone/README.md

 mongodb+srv://<Your Account Name>:<Your Password>@<Your Database Name>.<Random string>.mongodb.net/<Your Collection Name>?retryWrites=true&w=majority
 ```

 So basically you should add the context above after " net/ ", and for the collection name part, you can just name whatever you want.
-And in fact, if you have a lood of the doc, this part will auto generate for you.
+And in fact, if you have a look of the doc, this part will auto generate for you.

 - The access IP address